Nolah mattress topper review: on the wave to better sleep

 It provided the support and relief to pressure points I needed to keep my body aligned.
 I'm typically a back sleeper, but the extra cushion found me spending increased time on my side.
 My torso cratered in the mattress when I tried lying on my stomach, so I don't imagine myself finding prolonged comfort there.

 I slept in a temperature-neutral state that didn't cause me to overheat.
 The topper also stays put.
-I almost would have forgotten it's on, except I remember it completely changed how my bed felt, for the better of course.
+I almost would have forgotten it was on, except I remember it completely changed how my bed felt, for the better of course.

 My existing mattress has excellent edge support, so I didn't feel it diminished by the topper, but, it is very easy to pinch the two-inches resilient foam almost together.
 Being foam, I also think it adds increased motion isolation, but the degree of which will be influenced by your existing mattress.